-1. To stop the engine in an emergency, turn the Engine Switch off.

-- a.
-Slide the Throttle or Speed Control Lever to SLOW (the "turtle").

-- b.
-Turn the Engine Switch off.
+- 1. To stop the engine in an emergency, turn the Engine Switch off. - 2.
+Under normal conditions, use the following procedure: - a.
+Slide the Throttle or Speed Control Lever to SLOW (the "turtle"). - b.
+Turn the Engine Switch off. - c.

-- c.
 Close the Fuel Valve.